Quick Summary

-About Creatine: Creatine is a popular supplement among athletes and bodybuilders- it helps in supplying energy to muscles during high-intensity exercise.
+About Creatine: Creatine supplements are popular among athletes and bodybuilders- it helps in supplying energy to muscles during high-intensity exercise.

 Seeking Expert Advice: Androgenic alopecia, or hereditary baldness, is the most common cause of hair loss, but other factors such as hormonal changes, medical conditions, and stress can also play a role.
-It’s advised to consult a doctor if concerned about potential side effects of creatine.
+It’s best to consult a doctor if you are concerned about potential side effects of creatine.

 Key Takeaway: While some studies suggest a connection between creatine and increased DHT levels, there isn’t enough evidence to definitively conclude that creatine causes hair loss, and further research is needed.